 Professor MacFarquhar originally came to Harvard to pursue a master’s degree in East Asian Studies, graduating in 1955, after which he returned to Harvard with a faculty appointment in the Department of Government in 1984.
 He was appointed Director of the Fairbank Center from 1986-1992 and again from 2005-2006.

-Read about Professor MacFarquhar’s life in the New York Times (纽约时报中文), Washington Post, South China Morning Post, Caixin, The Guardian, The Financial Times, Boston Globe, Le Monde, BBC 中文, and VOA 中文.
+Read about Professor MacFarquhar’s life in the opens in a new windowNew York Times ( opens in a new window纽约时报中文), opens in a new windowWashington Post, opens in a new windowSouth China Morning Post, opens in a new windowCaixin, opens in a new windowThe Guardian, opens in a new windowThe Financial Times, opens in a new windowBoston Globe, opens in a new windowLe Monde, opens in a new windowBBC 中文, and opens in a new windowVOA 中文.

 Click here to download a presentation of memories and photos from colleagues in China: 中国学者的追思和怀念（配乐自动播放版).

 In addition to the tributes read at Professor MacFarquhar’s public memorial service, other friends and colleagues have also shared their memories of Rod below.

 Remembrances from Colleagues

 When Roderick MacFarquhar passed away on February 10, 2019, I was left with a deep regret: that our friendship had been too short.

 “He can be very intimidating.
 Don’t be put off by it; it’s just a mannerism,” Nancy Hearst, the librarian at Harvard’s Fairbank Center, warned me before taking me to meet him for the first time.